Video below where I give you a little insight into the creation and content of my book!

-Hello!
-It's my pleasure and passion to draw upon my roots, my world travels, and my educational experiences to bring written and visual impact to communities and the lives of individuals.
-For professional inquiries, such as readings, lectures, workshops, freelance editing, curatorial services, or visual art commissions please connect with me via the contact page.
+Welcome!
+It's my pleasure and passion to draw upon my roots, my world travels, and my educational experiences to bring healing support, and written and visual impact to communities and the lives of individuals.
+For professional inquiries, such as healing arts consultations, readings, lectures, workshops, freelance editing, curatorial services, or visual art commissions please connect with me at firstname.lastname@example.org

-Bio Cassandra is a Bay Area based educator, editor, author and illustrator.
-Her award-winning poems and creative nonfiction have been published in The New Delta Review, Rip Rap, Hawaii Review, The Lifted Brow, For Women Who Roar, The Write Launch and elsewhere.
-Cassandra upholds values of diversity and inclusion in her educational style, making it a priority to denounce racism, ableist language, and heteropatriarchal norms and teaching models in her curricula.
-Her editing style is one of versatiliy and adaptability to individual needs, and her clients have had success in the publishing industry.
-Cassandra holds a BA from California Institute of Integral Studies and MFA from California College of the Arts.
+Bio Cassandra is a Bay Area based healer, educator, editor, author and illustrator.
+Her award-winning poems and creative nonfiction have been published locally and internationally.
+Cassandra upholds values of diversity and inclusion, making it a priority to denounce racism, ableist language, and heteropatriarchal norms and teaching models in her curricula and healing practice.
+Her editing style is one of versatility and adaptability to individual needs, and her clients have had success in the publishing industry.
+Cassandra is a certified birth doula and massage practitioner.
+She is currently training to be a somatic trauma therapist.
+She holds a BA from California Institute of Integral Studies and MFA in Writing from California College of the Arts.
 She recently illustrated a picture book about the 17th century Edo Period poet, Matsuo Basho.
-She self-publishes an art and literary zine and coordinates a monthly literary reading series at The Beat Museum in San Francisco.
+She self-publishes an art and literary zine called Rag and coordinates a monthly literary reading series at The Beat Museum in San Francisco.
 Cassandra takes a particular interest in the Arab, Irish, and Luso American diasporas being of Lebanese, Irish, and Portuguese descent.

 Review from writer, Alexandra Naughton, 2019 “I needed help finishing my book, "a place a feeling something he said to you" and Cassandra Rockwood Ghanem's workshop on writing poetic trauma narratives was an invaluable experience.
 Not only did the workshop give me the tools I needed to make the book work the way I wanted it to work, it also gave me courage to share my story as a way to help others to heal and feel less alone.” -Alexandra Naughton, (published by Spooky Girlfriend Press in January of 2020)